-21.2.4 General and Administrative Operating Cost Estimate
+18.2.4 General and Administrative Operating Cost Estimate

 A bottoms-up approach was used to develop estimates for G&A costs over the LOM.
-The G&A costs were determined for an eight-year mine life with an average cost of \$10.25/ton milled.
+The G&A costs were determined for an eight-year mine life with an average annual cost of \$4.43 M.